Lab-Topology-Builder/LTB-K8s-Backend/docs/decisions/0006-lab-instance-set.md

 ## Decision Outcome

 Chosen option: "Without LabInstanceSet", because we currently don't see a need for it.
+This could change in the future, but for now we will not implement it.